This Is Why Grandparents Day Was Never Meant to Be a Commercial Holiday

 You know that Grandparents Day, taking place the Sunday after Labor Day every year, is a holiday for celebrating your parents’ parents.
 You might send them a card, or give them a call.
 But how did the holiday come to be?
 Did it originate out of a sweet, sincere desire to celebrate the young at heart… or was it all a giant marketing scheme to sell more stuff?

 It is, in fact, the former.
 When West Virginia native Marian McQuade first thought of the idea for the holiday, commercialism was the last thing on her mind.
 In 1956, McQuade was trying to plan a celebration for the elderly members of her community.
 She made the sad discovery that many of the senior citizens in the nursing home didn’t often receive visits from their families.
 So she set out to designate a day to honor and appreciate grandparents.
-Here’s how grandkids can help you feel young (and how you can get that feeling even if you don’t have grandkids).
-And here’s a tip–always follow your grandparents’ advice, unless you’re discussing these specific topics.
+Here’s a tip–always follow your grandparents’ advice, unless you’re discussing these specific topics.

 However, McQuade’s intentions didn’t stop card companies and florists from getting excited about the prospect of a new holiday.
 They set out to promote it as much as possible.
 In fact, Hallmark predicted that, by 1983, Grandparents Day would become the sixth highest card-selling holiday.
 But to their dismay, it never gained a ton of steam as a commercial holiday.
 Today, many other holidays outrank it for card sales: Christmas, Easter, Valentine’s Day, Mother’s Day, Father’s Day, graduations, Halloween, Thanksgiving, and even St. Patrick’s Day.
 However, it’s definitely outpacing these totally wacky holidays.